mosip/mosip-infra/deployment/sandbox-v2/docs/hsm.md

 This script must fulfil the following:
 * Have executable permission
 * Sets up all that is needed to connect to HSM
-* Able run inside dockers that are based on Debian, inherited from OpenJDK dockers.
+* Able to run inside dockers that are based on Debian, inherited from OpenJDK dockers.
 * Place HSM client configuration file in `mosip.kernel.keymanager.softhsm.config-path` (see below)
 * Not set any environment variables.
 If needed, they should be passed while running the mosip service dockers.